ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A slight chance of showers and thunderstorms between 10pm and 1am, then a chance of showers and thunderstorms.
+         <h3>Sunday Night</h3>A slight chance of showers and thunderstorms between 11pm and 1am, then a chance of showers and thunderstorms between 1am
+         and 2am, then a slight chance of showers and thunderstorms.
 Partly cloudy.
-         Low around 56, with temperatures rising to around 58 overnight.
+Low around 55, with temperatures rising to around
+         57 overnight.
 South southwest wind 7 to 13 mph, with gusts as high as 22 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A slight chance of rain showers before 7am, then a slight chance of showers and thunderstorms.
-Mostly sunny, with a high near
+         <h3>Monday</h3>A slight chance of showers and thunderstorms after 1pm.
+Mostly sunny, with a high near 79.
+South southwest wind 8 to 15 mph,
-         79. South southwest wind 8 to 15 mph, with gusts as high as 26 mph.
+         with gusts as high as 26 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">